-To assist in the execution of its responsibilities, the board has established an Audit, Risk and Compliance committee.
-This committee has a written mandate and operating procedure, which is reviewed on a regular basis.
-The board has also established a Code of Conduct for the Company outlining the core principles to establish appropriate ethical standards.
+To assist in the execution of its responsibilities, the board has established a Audit, Risk and Compliance committee and a Remuneration and Nomination committee.
+These committees have written mandates and operating procedures, which are reviewed on a regular basis.
+The board has also established a framework for the management of the Company including a system of internal control, a business risk management process and the establishment of appropriate ethical standards.